dschmenk/PLASMA/README.md

 There are some things about PLASMA that aren't necessary to know, but can add to it's effectiveness in a tight situation.
 Usually you can just code along, and the system will do a pretty reasonable job of carrying out your task.
 However, a little knowledge in the way to implement small assembly language routines or some coding practices just might be the ticket.

-### Native Assembly Functions

-Assembly code in PLASMA is implemented strictly as a pass-through to the assembler.
-No syntax checking, or checking at all, is made.
-All assembly routines *must* come after all data has been declared, and before any PLASMA function definitions.
-Native assemlbly functions can't see PLASMA labels and definitions, so they are pretty much relegated to leaf functions.
-Lasltly, PLASMA modules are relocatable, but labels inside assembly functions don't get flagged for fixups.
-The assembly code must use all relative branches and only accessing data/code at a fixed address.
-Data passed in on the PLASMA evalution stack is readily accessed with the X register and the zero page address of the ESTK.
-The X register must be properly saved, incremented, and/or decremented to remain consistent with the rest of PLASMA.
-Parameters are "popped" off the evaluation stack with `INX`, and the return value is "pushed" with `DEX`.

 ### Code Optimizations

 #### Functions Without Parameters Or Local Variables